 Have you ever wondered what a Service Desk is, or why your IT department needs a Help Desk?
 That thought may prompt you to ask the question “what the difference between a help desk and a service desk is?
 In this article, I will discuss important features that must be available in any help desk solution you investigate.

 What is a Help Desk and Why Is It Important to Your Business?

 A Help Desk is a resource used by the IT department to log the calls for assistance from the organisation’s users.
 In most cases, the users are your internal staff.
-However, in some business models, the user base may be external.
+In some business models, users may be external.
 It is also important to note that Help Desk solutions are fundamentally similar, as they all have a mix of default features.
 The correct solution for your organisation will depend on the feature set that best meets your business requirements.

 Reasons why you should consider Investing in a Help Desk